flatironinstitute/neurosift/doc/development_environment.md

 ### Testing the view plugins

 Navigate to `http://localhost:4200?p=/tests` to see a table of tests for many of the view plugins.
+If you make changes to view plugins, you can compare the results of the tests with the expected results at `https://neurosift.app/?p=/tests`.
+If you add new view plugins, it is recommended to add new tests for them.

+We also have the beginnings of an automated test suite using [puppeteer](https://pptr.dev/) (WIP).

 ### Improving or adding visualizations